iamansin/FinacAgent-ExpenseTracker/README.md

 ## 🙏 Acknowledgments

 - Built with [Streamlit](https://streamlit.io/)
-- Powered by OpenAI's GPT models
+- Powered by Google's Gemini AI
 - Uses Google Sheets API for data storage
+- Visualizations powered by Plotly

 ## 💡 Support

+For support:
+1. Check the documentation above
-For support, please open an issue in the GitHub repository or contact the maintainers.
+2. Open an issue in the GitHub repository
+3. Contact the maintainers

+## 🔒 Security Note

+- Never commit your `.env` file or credentials to version control
+- Keep your API keys and credentials secure
+- Regularly rotate your service account keys
+- Follow the principle of least privilege when setting up service accounts